 Page 2 and 3: "Money saving scrapping tips".
 Page 2: Multiple uses for a die-cut, and Page 3: samples of sticker letter substitutions

-Page 4: Letter Die-cuts, highlighting ideas from "Creating Character" and Fast Formula
+Page 4: Letter Die-cuts, highlighting ideas from past handouts and idea books

 Page 5: Fancy lettering using wide-tip pens